OpenSrcCM/CM-Plan-Site/README.md

 ### Installation

 This will be installed as a service website to your workstation.
-After addressing the following prerequisites, you can configure this service website with one command.
-This will also provide you with an example of "Automation" that will serve you well in this organization.
+After addressing the following prerequisites, you have an executable example of _**Deployment Automation**_.

 #### Prerequisites

-* Install Git on your system per the https://github.com/cmguy/CM-Plan-Site/blob/master/app/site/newstuff/GitInstallationProcedure.adoc[Install Git] procedure.
+* Install Git on your system per the [Install Git](/app/site/newstuff/GitInstallationProcedure.adoc) procedure.
 * Install https://www.virtualbox.org/[VirtualBox] on your system.
 * Install https://www.vagrantup.com/[Vagrant] on your system.